8421BCD/DemoRank/README.md

 #### 3 Inference

 Run the following script to evaluate the trained DRetriever and DReranker.
 Remember to change parameter `model_name_or_path`.
-Note that the folder `ranking_trunc_queries_docs` used in run_kshot.py is not included in the repository due to file size issue.
-We provide it at `https://drive.google.com/drive/folders/1IEpFtRpAN3jflj1MXBHgNO3Be29TR2XN?usp=sharing`.

 ```bash
 bash run_kshot.sh